zamoosh/connect-to-redis/README.md

 * Supports TCP and Unix socket Redis connections
 * Context manager (`lifespan`) for scoped Redis usage
 * Runtime support for **multiple Redis databases**
+* (NEW) Ability to reconnect with a simple blocking function which you can control how much wait

 ---